maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 **Further points for reflection:** <br>
 <ul>
   <li> The importance of noting and recording the version of any resource queried (*Which version of the GENCODE database do the statistics refer to?*). </li>
-  <li> The sequence data in the major global repositories (GenBank at NCBI, ENA – European Nucleotide Archive, DDBJ – DNA Data Bank of Japan) are daily synchronized. (*What is the current version of the human genome assembly listed in the <a href="https://www.ncbi.nlm.nih.gov/datasets/genome/">NCBI Genome database</a>?*; *Does it matches the genome assembly listed for human on the <a href="https://www.ensembl.org/index.html">EMBL-EBI Ensembl database?</a>*)</li>
+  <li> The sequence data in the major global repositories (GenBank at NCBI, ENA – European Nucleotide Archive, DDBJ – DNA Data Bank of Japan) are daily synchronized. (<em>What is the current version of the human genome assembly listed in the <a href="https://www.ncbi.nlm.nih.gov/datasets/genome/">NCBI Genome database</a>?</em>; <em>Does it matches the genome assembly listed for human on the <a href="https://www.ensembl.org/index.html">EMBL-EBI Ensembl database?</a></em>)</li>
   <li> Gene annotations curated by each major repository (e.g., NCBI, EMBL-EBI) may differ due to differences in bioinformatic prediction pipelines and the stringency applied to annotations supported by experimental evidence (e.g., <a href="https://www.ncbi.nlm.nih.gov/refseq/">RefSeq</a> vs. <a href="https://www.ncbi.nlm.nih.gov/genbank/">GenBank</a>; <a href="https://vega.archive.ensembl.org/index.html">Vega</a> vs. <a href="https://www.ensembl.org/index.html">Ensembl</a>). (*Do the <a href="https://www.ensembl.org/Homo_sapiens/Info/Annotation">EMBL‑EBI Vega database</a> and the <a href="https://www.ncbi.nlm.nih.gov/refseq/annotation_euk/Homo_sapiens/GCF_009914755.1‑RS_2025_08/">NCBI RefSeq</a> list the same number of annotated human genes?*; *Do these counts match the GENCODE annotated genes?*)</li>
 ___